The Estate

 Plant Density: 5,000 vines/ha

-Grape Varieties: Pinot Gris
+Grape Variety: Pinot Gris

 Viticulture: The vines are worked according to the principles of biodynamics, with respect for biodiversity.